Table of Contents

 - During the course of studies, every student must obtain a minimum grade point average of 3.000 among the core courses and a minimum overall average of 3.000.

 - Registering on MyCommencement- Whether or not you are planning to attend the commencement ceremony, you must register your degree completion date on the MyCommencement system, via your MyNEU account.
 You should register for commencement as soon as the semester of your completion begins.
 You will be prompted by the system to indicate what commencement you will be attending, if any.

 - FOR INTERNATIONAL STUDENTS- If you are an international student applying for Optional Practical Training upon graduation, please obtain a Certification of Program Completion/Extension Form from the International Student and Scholars Institute (405 Ell Hall or www.northeastern.edu.issi) .
 You are responsible for meeting with your adviser and obtaining his/her approval signature.
 The form must then be submitted along with your graduation checklist and transcript to the Administrative Office.
 OPT may only be applied for if you are a full-time student.

 - Complete Graduation Checklist (FOR MASTERS GRADUATES ONLY)- The Masters graduation checklist is located on the FORMS page of the CCIS Graduate School.
 Please complete this page and submit it to the graduate office with an unofficial copy of your transcript.
 If you have any questions about the applicability of courses to your graduation requirements, please contact your faculty adviser.

 - Survey of Earned Doctorates (FOR PhD STUDENTS ONLY)- Doctoral students must complete a survey form from the Survey of Earned Doctorates (SED) as part of the graduation process.
-The can be picked up in the graduate office and will not take long to complete.
-Electronic forms of the survey are available upon request.
+The survey can be access here.